Home / Itinerary

 The cost includes the following:

-3. All the entrance tickets for places listed in the itinerary including cable cars and shuttle buses.
+3. All the entrance tickets for places listed in the itinerary, including cable cars and shuttle buses.

 5. Bottled water and snacks throughout the trip.

-6. Western breakfast whenever is possible.
+6. Western breakfast whenever possible.

 8. China domestic travel insurance.